This page is sponsored by:

 Dan Duryea (1907-1968)

 Stage actor Dan Duryea made the transition to films in the 1940s.
 He excelled at portraying heavies and thugs in film noir and westerns, but occasionally picked up good-guy roles, especially toward the end of his career.
 His best films include Scarlet Street (1945; with Joan Bennett) and Larceny (1947; with John Payne.
-Duryea kept working through the late 1960s until his health began to fail; he passed away in June 1968 at the age of 61.
+Duryea kept working through the late 1960s until his health began to fail, and he passed away on June 7, 1968 at the age of 61.
+His last film, the sci-fi effort The Bamboo Saucer (1968; with John Ericson) was released a few months after his death.

 This page premiered May 25, 1999.